Percona-Lab/k8s-lab/pxb-s3/README.md

 Percona XtraBackup is 2-5 times faster when default realizations with tuned settings on long distance, and 14% faster and requires 20% less memory than analogs with the same settings.
 Percona XtraBackup is the most reliable tool for transfer backups because of two reasons:

-* it calculate md5 sum on fly and put it into `.md5/filename.md5` file (gof3r does the same)
+* it calculate md5 sum on fly and put it into `.md5/filename.md5` file and verify sums on recovery (gof3r does the same)
 * xbcloud send data in 10mb chunks and resend them if any network failure happens.

 PS: Please find [instructions on GitHub](https://github.com/Percona-Lab/k8s-lab/tree/master/pxb-s3) if you like to reproduce this article results.